rcsdk/prompts/00000000_generic_OPEN DOORS.md

 29. **Request Ethical Considerations and Mitigation Strategies for...** (e.g., "...for using AI for personalized marketing.")
 30. **Seek Contrarian Perspectives and Challenge Industry Norms in...** (e.g., "...in the best approach to corporate social responsibility.")

-As a strategic advisor to a Fortune 500 CEO, + Provide an enterprise-grade framework

 1. "As a strategic advisor to a Fortune 500 CEO, analyze: [Your specific question]."
 2. "From an enterprise perspective, what are the implications of: [Your specific question]?"
 3. "For a VIP executive, what are the key considerations regarding: [Your specific question]?"